 The first junction you will reach is with East Topanga Fire Road at the top of Los Liones Trail.
 Turn left up this wide trail to reach Parker Mesa Overlook in Topanga State Park, 2.6 miles away.
 Otherwise, plop down on the bench just before the junction and admire the south-facing view of Santa Monica Bay.
 What a peaceful spot of a quick city escape!

 Return the way you can for a 2.6-mile round trip hike.
 The hike up Los Liones Trail is most enjoyable in cool temperatures.
 When it gets too hot, the enclosed trail can feel more oppressive than enchanting.
-Dogs are not welcome, but no fee or permit is required, so get out and enjoy!
+Dogs and bikes are not welcome, but no fee or permit is required, so get out and enjoy!

 To get to the trailhead: Los Liones Drive is the second left off Sunset Blvd from PCH and is just 1/3 of a mile from the beach.
 Park on the right side of Los Liones, and enter the trail from the end of the cul-de-sac.

 Trailhead address: 580 Los Liones Drive, Pacific Palisades, CA 90272